Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 There are many places and levels to create, but for now I'm going to start with the mai hub, where you first interact with the game.

 I will be adding more assets for the world building and level design.

+As of now, I am setting up the terrain.